 WCI programs and operations rely solely on the financial resources of the organization’s membership.
 We work to promote the importance of our inland river transportation network to policy leaders, the news media, and the general public.
 We are seeing progress in this regard through the passage of WRRDA 2014 and higher appropriations funding levels that will ultimately create hundreds of millions of construction man-hours and regenerate America’s economic prosperity through more efficient river transportation.
 We have an opportunity to make further progress with a Water Resources Development Act (WRDA) in 2020.

 Our timely legislative initiatives are complemented with a strategic public education campaign, as well as our active grassroots work across the country.
 A strong foundation of public awareness is necessary to meet the challenges ahead, but our success is based solely on funding from our members.

-I invite you to join us in Washington, D.C. for our 17th Annual Washington Meetings, February 12-14, at the Mayflower Hotel.
-You can register here.
+I invite you to join us in Las Vegas for one of the premier inland waterways conferences, our 17th Annual Waterways Symposium, November 11-13, at the Four Seasons Hotel.

 President, Upper River Services

 WCI is a broad-based coalition of shippers and inland carriers, waterways service providers, contractors, ports, manufacturers, energy providers, agriculture and agribusiness interests, organized labor, conservation organizations, and other advocacy groups.

 For more than a decade, WCI continues to provide tremendous value to its members who rely on the infrastructure that supports a strong and vibrant inland waterways transportation system

 WCI is the respected voice to Congress & the Administration.
 From Congressional hearings to one-on-one meetings, WCI is a valued resource on public policy.